microsoft/pai/src/cleaner/test/job/cleaner-test-job.md

  - threshold: Test job will fill the disk to (threshold + 1)%.
 Please adjust this value according to cleaner threshold settings.
  - time: The time cost that job fill disk to (threshold + 1)%.

-By default, in Submit Jobs page, after import json file, you will find run command
+By default, the run command should be:
 ```sh
 sh /cleaner-test/cleaner-test.sh 94 180
 ```